-Towards the end of Bodington's time as Warden, the ageing Moot Hall was became structurally unsafe and the Corporation decided to build a new Town Hall in Mill Street, covering the cost from money the sale of land to the Midland Railway.
+Towards the end of Bodington's time as Warden, the very old Moot Hall was declared structurally unsafe and the Corporation decided to build a new Town Hall in Mill Street, covering the cost from penalty money extracted from the London Northern and Western Railway, which had defaulted on a pledge to build a local line.
 At the same time, local residents were making strong appeals for a new Municipal Charter, to replace the old Corporation with a reformed and more representative body.
 Their request was unsuccessful, but this issue pursued Bodington for nearly thirty years, until his eventual retirement.

-Sutton Coldfield's new Town Hall opened in 1859 (Sutton Coldfield Library Archives)
+Sutton Coldfield's "new" Town Hall opened in 1859 (Sutton Coldfield Library Archives)